simonmicro/Dear-Templates/Adapta and Papirus - My Desktop Styleguide.md

 * `- / small`: Roboto Light 9
 * `Document / -`: Default with Sans Regular 10

+Select `Adapta-Nocto` inside "Themes" and `gtk2` inside "Qt5 Settings.
+Also make sure to select the `Papirus-Dark` icon theme (some icons will be lighter to be better readible on dark backgrounds).

 # Unify the themes in editors / IDEs #
 Sadly I didn't found a truly universal theme: So here a list of used ones:
 * `Solarized Dark` - XED, Kate